Bought a second monitor and can't get your mouse to go across the middle of the screen. No worries there is a quick and easy fix for that.

 Windows Settings will open select System.

-Select the monitor you want to reposition in this case it will be monitor #2 left of monitor #1.
+3. Select the monitor you want to reposition in the case pictures case it will be monitor #2 left of monitor #1.
 This will allow your mouse to cross the middle of the screen.

 After repositioning your monitors click Apply.
 The Main display is the dark blue gray monitor.
 The next step will demonstrate how to select monitor 2 as the Main monitor.